m-schaeffler/node-red-my-nodes/node-red-msg-resend/README.md

 # @mschaeffler/node-red-msg-resend
 A Node Red node for resending flow messages.

-Thanks to Bartbutenaers for the basement I developed this node out of.
+Thanks to Bart Butenaers for the basement I developed this node out of.

 ## Install